BaldOracle/Weather-forecast/README.md

 ## Description

-This website is a study guide for my full stack coding boot camp.
-The goal was tow create a resource I could update as needed with information throughout the course.
-I learned how to use git hub and google dev.
-I have updated the website with different notes.
+Weather Forecast is a website I created during my full stack coding class as a study guide and resource to be updated throughout the course.
+During the development of the site, I learned how to use Git and Google Dev tools.
+The website contains different notes and information that I added to it.